 - Assignment: prepare a newspaper article about the controversy around the use of parabens.

 What will you achieve?

-- Identify how an understanding of natural fibres has led to the development of synthetic fibres.
+- Identify how an understanding of natural fibers has led to the development of synthetic fibers.

 - Explore how bio-inspired materials have the potential to make significant impacts on our everyday lives.

 - Investigate the chemistry behind everyday household products.